aristides1000/using-bootstrap/README.md

 ## Acknowledgments

-Ariel Camus CEO Microverse: For letting us start this journey
+- Ariel Camus CEO Microverse: For letting us start this journey.
-Google: For letting us find crucial information in order to create this project [Newsweek]https://www.newsweek.com/: For having served as guidance when it comes to making a good responsive design
+- Google: For letting us find crucial information in order to create this project.
+- [Newsweek](https://www.newsweek.com/): For having served as guidance when it comes to making a good responsive design